Tuesday, March 1, 2011

 The website is https://www.peacecorps.gov/index.cfm?shell=donate.contribute.projDetail&projdesc=611-061.

-Alternatively, you can go to peacecorps.gov, click on 'Donate to Volunteer Projects' and search by my last name, Barren.
+Alternatively, you can go to peacecorps.gov, click on 'Donate to Volunteer Projects' and search for Nicole Barren.

 I also made flyers that I can e-mail by request (email@example.com).
 For further information and pictures, look at earlier posts.
 Chris posted a whole facebook album of pictures of the pre-school at http://www.facebook.com/album.php?aid=211887&id=713467480&l=94dff03873.